Pylons/pyramid/docs/designdefense.rst

 In *this* world, we've reduced the conceptual problem to understanding attributes and the dictionary API.
 Every Python programmer knows these things, even framework programmers!
+Future versions of :mod:`repoze.bfg` will try to make use of more domain specific APIs such as this.
+While :mod:`repoze.bfg` still uses some suboptimal unnamed utility registrations and other superfluous ZCA API usages, future versions of it will where possible disuse these things in favor of straight dictionary assignments and lookups, as demonstrated above, to be kinder to new developers and extenders.
+We'll continue to seek ways to reduce framework extender cognitive load.

-We continued using ZCA rather than ditching it for :mod:`repoze.component` largely because the ZCA concept of interfaces provides for use of an interface hierarchy, which is useful in a lot of scenarios (such as context type inheritance).
+We continued using ZCA rather than disusing it in favor of :mod:`repoze.component` largely because the ZCA concept of interfaces provides for use of an interface hierarchy, which is useful in a lot of scenarios (such as context type inheritance).
 Coming up with a marker type that was something like an interface that allowed for this functionality seemed like it was just reinventing the wheel.

-While :mod:`repoze.bfg` still uses some suboptimal unnamed utility registrations, future versions of it will (where possible) disuse these things in favor of straight dictionary assignments and lookups, as demonstrated above, to be kinder to new developers and extenders.
-We'll continue to seek ways to reduce framework extender cognitive load.

 Rationale
 +++++++++